 Friendships Are Essential

 Researchers have found that loneliness increases the risk of death after age 60, and cultivating and maintaining strong friendships can help protect against loneliness.
-By strengthening your friendship bonds, you create a larger network of community and increase your own sense of purpose.
+By strengthening your friendship bonds, you can create a larger network of community and may increase your own sense of purpose.

 “After working for 53 years, it’s a strange feeling to realize you can do whatever you want,” she says.